mariadb-operator/mariadb-operator/README.md

 ```
 ## Recommended installation

-The recommended installation includes the following features to provide a better user experiende and reliability:
+The recommended installation includes the following features to provide a better user experience and reliability:
 - **Metrics**: Leverage [prometheus operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) to scrape metrics from both the `mariadb-operator` and the provisioned `MariaDB` instances.
 - **Webhook certificate renewal**: Automatic webhook certificate issuance and renewal using  [cert-manager](https://cert-manager.io/docs/installation/).
 By default, a static self-signed certificate is generated.